• Skip to main content

 Sweet potato souffle in a white square baking dish.

 I am going to be honest with you...this was my first go around at making a souffle 🤦♀️ GASP!
 I know.
 But I am here to tell it like it is.
-I immediately think about Mandy Moore's character in "Because I Said So" when she knows she has the right guy when her chocolate soufles turn out perfectly just by the smell.
-And when she knows she's with the wrong one she burns one for the first time.
+I immediately think about Mandy Moore's character in "Because I Said So" when she knows she has the right guy when her chocolate souffles turn out perfectly, just by the smell.
+And when she knows she's with the wrong one, she burns one for the first time.
 Man, what a good 2000's romcom! 💗

-If you are wanting to switch things up around your holiday table but still keep the same traditional taste and feel of sweet potato casserole with marshmallow topping - then this sweet potato souffle recipe is just for you!
+If you are wanting to switch things up around your holiday table (like I did with my whipped ricotta sweet potatoes too) but still keep the same traditional taste and feel of sweet potato casserole with marshmallow topping - then this sweet potato souffle recipe is just for you!

 scooping out a serving of sweet potato soufflé with a wooden spoon.